Are Radishes Keto Friendly? A Keto Vegetable

-Yes, radishes are keto.
+So, Are radishes Keto Friendly?
+Yes, radishes are allowed on a Keto Diet.
 One medium radish only has 0.1 carb; that means you’d have to eat 10 radishes to have even 1 gram of carbs.
-That’s a keto friendly vegetable!
+That’s a very keto friendly vegetable!

 While ketogenic diet guidelines generally suggest that you avoid all root vegetables, that advice isn’t accurate for all root vegetables.